thedoorva/Finsight/README.md

 4. Example Usage
 Including screenshots demonstrating how to use the application and view the generated insights.
 ![alt text](WebPage.PNG)

+Why Flask and JavaScript?
+Flask was selected for the backend because of its lightweight nature and minimalistic approach, allowing for quick setup and development of RESTful APIs.
+JavaScript was chosen for the frontend because of its versatility and ubiquity in web development, making it an ideal choice for creating interactive and dynamic user interfaces.

 Task 3: Simple App Deployment